The average person sees more than 5,000 ads a day.

 And that data can tell us exactly who is likely to respond to our efforts and who won't.

-Tools like Leadfeeder tell you who visits your site, what they do when they get there, and how you can target them more effectively.
+Tools like Leadfeeder tell you which companies visit your site, what they do when they get there, and how you can target them more effectively.

 Sounds like a dream, right?